UPDATED 2022-03-22. I have not tested the TCC.db deletion procedure on Monterey, so the actual steps might differ now.

 Delete TCC database

 If the changes still do not take effect, you can delete the entire permission database.
-This requires booting into recovery mode as the file cannot be deleted while the OS is running.
+This requires booting into recovery mode on your Intel or Apple Silicon Mac, as the file cannot be deleted while the OS is running.
 Do so at your own risk.

 The steps are: